Skip to content

 Off the Machine

 The same four hands draw, digitize, stitch, and finish every state.
-These are the editions live today — each its own bird, flower, and colorway, set in the round seal.
+A founding capsule of 6 is off the machine and shipping today — each its own bird, flower, and colorway, set in the round seal; the rest of the fifty follow in turn.

 A Made-to-Order House